 HR PROFESSIONAL, WESTRAC

-Clare has a passion for Human Resources and loves being able to utilise her knowledge of the markets and her ever-growing network to provide people with the opportunity to be successful in their dream career.
+Claire has a passion for Human Resources and loves being able to utilise her knowledge of the markets and her ever-growing network to provide people with the opportunity to be successful in their dream career.

-Clare loves Human Resources as a profession because it gives her the ability to connect with so many different individuals and have an influence on their employee experience.
+Claire loves Human Resources as a profession because it gives her the ability to connect with so many different individuals and have an influence on their employee experience.
 ‘Our careers take up such a large portion of our lives that I take a real sense of pride but also responsibility in the role I play day to day in the employee life cycle.
 I love meeting with so many new people who are talented and passionate about what they do and I am so honoured to be in a position to provide advice, support and opportunity to the people I meet.’

 How do you manage your work/life balance?

 This is something I have only recently implemented but so far it’s been beneficial in so many ways.
 I no longer check emails or take work calls after hours.
 Being in recruitment I used to be attached to my phone and I would have candidates and clients trying to contact me at all hours and I would feel so lazy if I didn’t respond but I realised it was just not sustainable.
 I felt tired constantly and I never really got solid down time to just switch off.
 So now, my work stays at work and I am living proof that it will still be there waiting for me in the morning!
 Aside from that, I am a serial list maker.
 Whether I am working or not I always have a list of the tasks I need to accomplish for that day so I know what I am working towards.
 It helps me prioritise not only work but also my family and social life.
 There is enough time to do everything if you plan it right!

 What motivates and drives you?